Thinking in Public

 I’ve always been a bit frustrated by the concept of “building in public.”

 I get the point: document, don’t create.
-It’s supposed to be a quick, frictionless way to do content marketing.
+It is supposed to be a quick, frictionless way to do content marketing.

-Trouble is, most of us in knowledge work aren’t founders, aren’t coding or building something other than our career.
-We don’t have a portfolio.
+Trouble is, most of us knowledge workers aren’t founders, aren’t coding or building something other than our career.
+We don’t really have a portfolio of side projects either.

 I felt that it was not something I could really apply, and that sharing MRR metrics was not really that interesting for anyone anyway.

-He’s been building and sharing for years.
-But the value isn’t really in “showing” what he’s building.
+He has been building and sharing for years.
+But the value from his content isn’t so much in “showing” what he’s building.

 And it made me want to do the same.